 The Rio Grande ARTway

 The Rio Grande ARTway is a creative placemaking project that centers around a one mile stretch of non-motorized, paved trail running from Aspen to Glenwood Springs.
 The ARTway, a collaboration between the Carbondale Creative District, the Roaring Fork Transportation Authority and Carbondale Arts, is located in the section that runs through Carbondale, Colorado, a state certified Creative District.
 This linear park reflects the values and creativity that are important to the community.
-There are three parks slated for completion over the next three years: DeRail Park, at the entrance of this section of the Rio Grande Trail and Hwy.
-133. The second park is the Latino Folk Art Garden, located at 7th Street, and the trail and the final project will be the Youth Art Park at 4th Street and the Rio Grande Trail.
-Community input, stakeholder groups and surveys have led to finished designs of DeRail Park and The Latino Folk Art Garden.
-Both are in process of weeding, clearing and planting.
+Two parks have been completed: DeRail Park, at the entrance of this section of the Rio Grande Trail and Hwy.
+133 and the Latino Folk Art Garden, located at 7th Street.
+The final project will be the Youth Art Park at 4th Street and the Rio Grande Trail.
+This park has been designed by 7th graders at the Carbondale Middle School, and will be implemented in the Spring of 2020.
+An archway created by over 35 artists in the Roaring Fork Valley heralds the entrance to the ARTway.
+Installations, murals and history can be found along this one mile stretch, as well as creative institutions such as The Carbondale Clay Center, Studio for Art + Work and True Nature Healing Arts.

 DeRail Park, located at the intersection of the Rio Grande Trail, the Crystal Valley Trail and Hwy 133, will serve as the entrance to the Rio Grande ARTway.
 With sculpture, a shaded picnic space, landscaping, railway artifacts and a nod to our bicycle culture, DeRail Park will welcome visitors and embrace locals alike with a little preview of what Carbondale is all about.